 -

 Definitely!
-If you don’t already have work experience as part of your course, you can apply for an independent internship course.
+If you don’t already have internship as part of your course, you can apply for an independent internship course.
 There are a number of independent courses at Swedish universities and higher education institutions.
 You can find them at University Admissions.